rmiguelac/unleashing-terraform/03.Provisioners/notes.md

 Terraform allows us to have multiple workspaces.
 Each workspace can have different environment variables.
 To show workspaces ```terraform workspace list``` and ```terraform workspace show``` to see which one is active.

+Terraform provides the terraform.workspace variable to be used within .tf files

+TF state will be maintained inside .terraform/<workspace>/terraform.tfstate - one for each dir.
+For the default workspace, the terraform.tfstate is saved in the root folder, not in the .terraform/workspace.